Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Introduction

-To help with this expense, a separate line of work uses heuristic approximations that directly operate on unconditional diffusion models: once an unconditional model $\pmodel(x)$ is trained, it can be flexibly combined with various conditioning criteria to generate customized outputs.
-These approaches have been applied to \emph{inpainting} problems \citep{meng2021sdedit,song2020score,trippe2022diffusion}, and other general inverse problems \citep{bansal2023universal,chung2022diffusion,hovideo, song2023pseudoinverse}.
-But it is unclear how well these heuristics approximate the exact conditional distributions they are designed to mimic, and on inpainting problems often fail to return outputs consistent with both the conditioning information and unconditional model \citep{zhang2023towards}.
-These issues are particularly relevant for domains that require accurate conditionals.
-In molecular design, for example, even a small approximation error could result in atomic structures that have chemically implausible bond distances.
+To avoid conditional training, a separate line of work uses heuristic approximations that directly operate on unconditional diffusion models: once an unconditional model $\pmodel(x)$ is trained, it can be flexibly combined with various conditioning criteria to generate customized outputs.
+These approaches have been applied to \emph{inpainting} problems \citep{meng2021sdedit,song2020score,trippe2022diffusion}, and other inverse problems \citep{bansal2023universal,chung2022diffusion,hovideo, song2023pseudoinverse}.
+But it is unclear how well these heuristics approximate the exact conditional distributions they are designed to mimic; for example on inpainting tasks they often fail to return outputs consistent with both the conditioning information and unconditional model \citep{zhang2023towards}.
+These concerns are critical in domains that require accurate conditionals.
+In molecular design, for example, even a small approximation error could result in atomic structures with chemically implausible bond distances.

 This paper develops a practical and asymptotically exact method for conditional sampling from an unconditional diffusion model.
 We use sequential Monte Carlo (SMC), a general tool for asymptotically exact inference in sequential probabilistic models \citep{chopin2020introduction,doucet2001sequential,naesseth2019elements}.
-SMC first simulates an ensemble of weighted trajectories, or \emph{particles}, using a sequence of proposals and weighting mechanisms.
-It then uses the weighted particles to form an asymptotically exact approximation to a desired target distribution.
+SMC simulates an ensemble of weighted trajectories, or \emph{particles}, through a sequence of proposals and weighting mechanisms.
+These weighted particles then form an asymptotically exact approximation to a desired target distribution.